alisiikh/youtube-task/README.md

 mvnw spring-boot:run
 ```

-In case you run te app via spring-boot plugin the context path will be empty.
+In case you run te app via spring-boot plugin the servlet context path will be root "/".

 Examples:
 ```